The Biggest Weight Loss Trap HEALTHY SNACKS

 You give in.

 You eat frequently because you’re so darn hungry.
-Every time you eat, your insulin spikes, causing you to feel hungry soon after eating, resulting in a blood sugar crash from the insulin that floods your body, and raising your stress levels to the sky.
+Every time you eat, your Fat Storing Hormone spikes, causing you to feel hungry soon after eating, resulting in a blood sugar crash from the Fat Storing Hormone that floods your body, and raising your stress levels to the sky.

 Surely, you reason, if you choose healthy snacks, you won’t have these issues right?